ec-europa/header_footer/README.md

     projects[header_footer_corporate][subdir] = custom/ec_europa
     projects[header_footer_corporate][download][type] = git
     projects[header_footer_corporate][download][url] = "https://github.com/ec-europa/header_footer_corporate.git"
-    projects[header_footer_corporate][download][tag] = "v1.0.5"
+    projects[header_footer_corporate][download][tag] = "v1.0.7"
+and run the command `./toolkit/phing build-subsite-dev`

-> *"v1.0.5" is just an example*
+> *"v1.0.7" is just an example

-It is better to specify the tag to download, to know in your sources what version of the module you had downloaded.
+It is better to specify the tag to download, to know in your sources what version of the module you had downloaded.*

 ## Manageable links
 ### Social links